VIDA-NYU/urban-data-study/heatmap/README.txt

 HOWTORUN:
-  + python nyc.py
+  + $python nyc.py
+Generate the heatmap for NYC
-  + python chicago.py
+  + $python chicago.py
+Generate the heatmap for Chicago